This information is also available as a printable PDF

-Workplace rehabilitation providers help address risk factors which may impact the worker’s ability to recover at/return to work.
-These factors may include difficulty identifying suitable work, assistance with equipment and workplace modification needs, complex injury or communication breakdown.
+Workplace rehabilitation providers help address risk factors which may affect a worker’s ability to recover at work.
+These factors may include difficulty identifying suitable work, complex injury, delayed recovery or communication breakdown.

-The workplace rehabilitation provider will appoint a rehabilitation consultant who will work with the employer, worker, doctor and insurer to achieve a positive recovery at work outcome.
-The rehabilitation consultant will be a health professional such as an occupational therapist, physiotherapist, exercise physiologist, rehabilitation counsellor or psychologist.
+The workplace rehabilitation provider will appoint a rehabilitation consultant who will assist the worker and their support team (which may include the employer, doctor, insurer and others) to achieve a positive recovery at work.
+The rehabilitation consultant will be a health professional such as an occupational therapist, rehabilitation counsellor, physiotherapist, exercise physiologist or psychologist.

 Why is recovery at work important?

 - the longer a worker is away from work, the less likely they are to return to work

 - staying active after injury reduces pain symptoms and helps workers return to their usual activities at home and work sooner

 - working helps workers stay active which is an important part of their treatment and recovery.